Advertiser Disclosure

 Free checked bags are one of the many perks of Medallion status.
 Image Credit: Delta Air Lines

-Waived Same-day Confirmed Fees ($200 Value)
+Waived Same-Day Confirmed Fees ($200 Value)

 Same-Day Confirmed allows you to change your ticket on the same day of travel to another flight, either arriving before or after your original flight.

-This is perfect for business travelers who get out of a meeting early, or vacationers who want a few more hours of sun.
+This is perfect for business travelers who get out of a meeting early or vacationers who want a few more hours of sun.

 On Delta, it’s fairly easy to same-day change, which normally costs $75 per person.
 When you’re looking for same-day change opportunities, all you need is the same class of service fare code as your original ticket on your new flight.
-So, if you purchased an N-class ticket originally, you’d need N on the new flights to move.
+If you purchased an N-class ticket originally, you’d need N on the new flights to move.

 There are a few important notes when doing a same-day change: